oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 As the OCI Cloud Shell runs in a web browser and is not itself a web browser we need to setup access so that the kubernetes-dashboard is available to your web browser on your laptop.
 This would normally be a problem as it would be running on a network that it internal to the cluster.

-Fortunately for us Kubernetes provides several mechanisms to expose a service outside the cluster network.
-Usually you would use port forwarding to enable this, of expose the dashboard using an ingress (more on which later)

 Fortunately for us helm is a very powerful mechanism for configuring services, and when we used the helm command to install the dashboard we told it that the service.type was LoadBalancer, this will automatically setup a load balancer for us, making the dashbaord service visible on the public internet, we just need the IP address to use.

 To get the IP address of the dashboard load balancer :